 Thinking of a career in law?

-A lawyer is a highly trained specialist who will give advice on the best course of action a client can taken in matters relating to the law.
+A lawyer is a highly trained specialist who will give advice on the best course of action a client can take in matters relating to the law.
 Lawyers work professionally and independently to look after the interests of others.
 Lawyers trained in New Zealand are qualified to practise as both barristers and solicitors.

 Barristers work mainly in the courts and tribunals.
 Their work includes presenting evidence, making submissions on behalf of their clients, representing parties in criminal trials, handling domestic disputes in Family Courts, dealing with civil claims for damages and compensation.